-How to Know if You Have the Right Surface Profile
+How To Know If You Have The Right Surface Profile

-The surface profile is the measure of the average distance from the peaks of the surface to the valleys as seen through a cross sectional view of the surface of the concrete.
+The surface profile is the measure of the average distance from the peaks of the surface to the valleys, as seen through a cross-sectional view of the surface of the concrete.

-To achieve each grade progressively more aggressive methods and equipment are used to produce more rough and textured profiles for applying one or more of the sealer, coating, or polymer overlay systems.
+To achieve each grade progressively, more aggressive methods and equipment are used to produce more rough and textured profiles for applying one or more layers of the sealer, coating, or polymer overlay systems.

-To accurately replicate each grade, The International Concrete Repair Institute (ICRI) designates the CSP’s and produces a set of 10 pictorial and physical samples (as seen below).
-These samples are used to evaluate if the surface profile is in accordance with the project specifications.
+To accurately replicate each grade, The International Concrete Repair Institute (ICRI) designates the CSP’s and produces a set of 10 pictorial and physical samples.
+These samples are used to evaluate whether the surface profile is in accordance with the project specifications.

-CSP’s greatly aid in communication of project objectives and requirements.
+CSP’s greatly aid in the communication of project objectives and requirements.
 Molded replicas profiles provide clear visual standards for purposes of specification, execution, and verification.